 Nationwide, state property laws encourage, but do not require anyone with property interests to record them in their county recording office.
-Recording real estate transfer documents protect against situations where the same property interest is transferred multiple times, (ie. seller grants a mortgage for the same property to two different lenders).
-State laws all but determine which party’s interest prevails based upon when a deed, a mortgage or other documented interest is filed with the recording office.
+Recording real estate transfer documents protects against situations where the same property interest is transferred multiple times (i.e., the seller grants a mortgage for the same property to two different lenders).
+State laws all but determine which party’s interest prevails based upon when a deed, mortgage or other documented interest is filed with the recording office.
 The laws predominantly favor those who properly record their property interests over those who don’t.

-’ provides “notice to the world” (known as “constructive notice”) of one’s property interest.
+Recording real estate documents into a property’s “chain of title” provides “notice to the world” (known as “constructive notice”) of one’s property interest.
 By not appearing in the title chain, interested parties will not receive legal notices concerning the property, such as tax notices or lien filings.
-More importantly, in almost all instances, good faith purchasers, lenders and other lien holders who are unaware of prior outstanding, but unrecorded property interests, have superior claims when challenged by property owners who failed to record their property interest.
+More importantly, in almost all instances, good-faith purchasers, lenders and other lien holders who are unaware of prior outstanding and unrecorded property interests have superior claims when challenged by property owners who failed to record their property interest.

 Who and What Should be Filed

 The list is not exhaustive, but generally, all real estate deeds need to be filed.
 Where land contracts are concerned, it is important that the buyer has a Memorandum of Land Contract recorded.
 Too often a seller has sold a property out from underneath a land contract buyer, because no evidence of the sale was ever recorded.

 Most title or closing agents will file real estate transfer documents as part of their business for a small fee.

 Mechanic liens, judgment liens, or claims of liens against a property need to be recorded on time to be effective.
 If you are unsure about filing requirements, contact a real estate attorney.